-"I just discovered that my current solar panel has a bullet hole through it and a year ago my previous one was stolen."
+"I just discovered that my solar panel has a bullet hole through it and a year ago the battery and solar panel were stolen."

-Fortunately the above occurrences are rare, and in most cases they are easily preventable by proper component selection, installation, and maintenance based on an understanding of solar power principles and practice.
+Fortunately the above occurrences are rare, and in most cases they are easily preventable by proper component selection, installation and maintenance based on an understanding of solar power principles and practice.

-This appendix explains the causes of solar power problems and provides simple installation and maintenance precautions that will assure that your Seametrics solar powered system will be reliable, trouble-free, and achieve low lifetime cost.
-For most small 12 V solar systems, such problems are preventable if you follow the recommendations as described in detail below.
+This application note explains the causes of solar power problems and provides simple installation and maintenance precautions that will assure that your Seametrics solar powered system will be reliable, trouble-free and achieve low lifetime cost.
+For most small 12V solar systems, such problems are preventable if you follow the recommendations as described in detail below.